Ensuring the safe operation of heating and cooling equipment is our priority at Direct Energy. One area of particular concern is Carbon Monoxide.

 Symptoms of Carbon Monoxide poisoning?

 The symptoms of Carbon Monoxide poisoning can be similar to flu.
-If you are suffering from Carbon Monoxide poisoning you may suffer from: Headaches, Nausea, General lethargy, Dizziness, Flu-like symptoms that appear to get better when you are away from the area.
+If you are suffering from Carbon Monoxide poisoning you may suffer from: headaches, nausea, general lethargy, dizziness, or flu-like symptoms that appear to get better when you are away from the area.

 What are sources of Carbon Monoxide?

-Carbon Monoxide is the by-product of burning of fossil fuels including natural gas, oil, propane and wood.
+Carbon Monoxide is a by-product of the burning of fossil fuels including natural gas, oil, propane and wood.
 In your home a fireplace or the furnace can be sources for Carbon Monoxide but if installed properly and maintained regularly, they will produce very little as a by-product.
 Carbon Monoxide becomes an issue if your venting becomes blocked or if your heating equipment is damaged.
 In the case of furnaces, a defective heat exchanger can be a source of Carbon Monoxide.
-The danger arises if Carbon Monoxide leaks out of a defective heat exchanger, mixes with the air that is generated by the furnace and pushed into your vents and throughout your home.
+The danger arises if Carbon Monoxide leaks out of a defective heat exchanger and mixes with the air that is generated by the furnace and pushed into your vents throughout your home.

 How do I prevent Carbon Monoxide in my home?